Estimate-Then-Optimize versus Integrated-Estimation-Optimization versus Sample Average Approximation: A Stochastic Dominance Perspective: Experiments

 \section{Experiments}

-In this section, we conduct numerical experiments to support our findings, and provides insights for both small and large-sample regimes.
-Specifically, we compare the performances of data-driven stochastic optimization algorithms on the newsvendor problem and the portfolio optimization problem across multiple problem settings.
+In this section, we conduct numerical experiments to support our findings, and provide insights for both small and large-sample regimes.
+Specifically, we compare the performances of data-driven stochastic optimization algorithms on the newsvendor problem across multiple problem settings, including unconstrained, constrained and contextual cases under well-specification (Section \ref{sec:all cases}), a spectrum of well-specified to misspecified cases (Section \ref{sec:well to mis}), problems with different dimensions (Section \ref{sec:dim}), and an example using real-world data (Section \ref{sec:realworld}).
+We conduct further experiments on another portfolio optimization problem (Section \ref{sec:exp:Portfolio}).
+We also record and briefly discuss computational runtimes in Appendix~\ref{sec:runtime}.
 All missing experimental details are given in Section \ref{sec:appendix_experiment}.\footnotemark